 Pros of Doing Yoga Twice a Week

-William J. Broad, the author of “The Science of Yoga” says yoga is no different from exercise.
-Doing it once a week is good.
-But doing it three to four times per week is better.
+Online magazine Greatist quoted William J. Broad, the author of “The Science of Yoga” as saying that “yoga is no different” from exercise.
+“Practicing once a week is good.
+Practicing three to four times per week would be better.”

 You Can Be a Weekend Warrior